-- Develop recommendations for increasing public-private investments in early childhood and strategies for maximizing resources. - Hold public hearings and provide an opportunity for public comment on the activities described in the ECAC law. - Identify and recommend strategies to engage business and civic leaders and organizations in early learning planning and advocacy at the state and local levels. - Increase business, civic and public awareness of the importance of early childhood education, including by distributing literature through mail or online, organizing of meetings and events to promote the cost benefit of investments in learning and hosting an annual economic summit on early childhood investment. - Submit a statewide strategic report addressing the activities described in subdivision three of the ECAC law to the director of the Head Start Collaboration office, the Governor, the Speaker of the Assembly and the President of the Senate.
+- Develop recommendations for increasing public-private investments in early childhood and strategies for maximizing resources. - Hold public hearings and provide an opportunity for public comment on the activities described in subdivision three of the ECAC law. - Develop and implement strategies to engage business and civic leaders and organizations in early learning planning and advocacy at the state and local level. - Increase business, civic and public awareness of the importance of early childhood education, including, but not limited to, the distribution of literature through mail or online, organizing of meetings and events to promote the cost benefit of investments in learning and the hosting of an annual economic summit on early childhood investment. - The ECAC shall submit a statewide strategic report addressing the activities described in subdivision three of the ECAC law to the director of the Head Start Collaboration office, the Governor, the Speaker of the assembly and the president of the senate.
 After submission of a statewide strategic report, the ECAC shall meet periodically to review any implementation of the recommendations in such report and any changes in state and local needs.